FDA chief Scott Gottlieb steps down after nearly 2 years

 WASHINGTON (AP) — Food and Drug Administration Commissioner Scott Gottlieb is stepping down after nearly two years leading the agency’s response to a host of public health challenges, including the opioid epidemic, rising drug prices and underage vaping.

 Health and Human Services Secretary Alex Azar announced in a statement Tuesday that Gottlieb would leave in a month.
+In a note to FDA staffers announcing his departure, Gottlieb cited “the challenge of being apart from my family” in Connecticut.

 President Donald Trump tapped Gottlieb in 2017 to “cut red tape” at the FDA.
 But Gottlieb bucked expectations by pushing the agency to expand its authorities in several key ways, including an unprecedented effort to make cigarettes less addictive by requiring lower nicotine levels.

-A physician and former conservative pundit, Gottlieb advanced his agenda while managing to maintain the support of the president, Republicans and key Democrats in Congress.
+The 46-year-old physician and former conservative pundit advanced his agenda while managing to maintain the support of the president, Republicans and key Democrats in Congress.

 Most Read Business Stories